Welcome to our website

 We will rely on legal obligation if we are legally required to hold information on to you to fulfil our legal obligations.

 We will in some circumstances rely on consent for particular uses of your data and you will be asked for your express consent, if legally required.
-Examples of when consent may be the lawful basis for processing include permission to introduce you to a vendor, landlord or agent as well as processing your data for internal marketing communications.
+Examples of when consent may be the lawful basis for processing include permission to introduce you to an academic establishment as well as processing your data for internal marketing communications.

 In further detail, DPA will process your Personal Data for the following purposes: